Acoustic performance in residential timber frame developments

 - Site control

-This Wood Information Sheet was reviewed in April 2017 and minor corrections were made to the references section.
+This Wood Information Sheet was reviewed in May 2021 and minor corrections were made to update references to technical guidance used across the UK, as well as to the references section at the end of the document.

 Andrew Waugh and Matthew Wells spell out their timber solution for apartments rising to nearly 100m.